Integrated Accessibility Standards Policy

 7.1.3 – Website Accessibility

-The Township shall make its internet website and web content conform with WCAG initially at Level 2.0 and increasing to Level A.
+The Municipality shall make its internet website and web content conform with WCAG initially at Level 2.0 and increasing to Level A.

 By January 1, 2014, any web content will conform with WCAG 2.0 Level A, examples include: use of alt tags, incorporating key board functions, plain language, text alternatives, avoid pop-ups, and recorded audio.